QuickBooks Blog

 As an entrepreneur or small business owner, you likely didn’t choose to run your own company solely for the joy of creating and analyzing financial statements.
 The good news is, there are accountants and special tools available to help you manage your books.
 However, even if small business accounting isn’t your first love, that doesn’t mean you should ignore it entirely.

-By maintaining some oversight of your company’s operations through financial reports and budget maintenance, you can increase its chances of success — and continue doing what you set out to do in the first place: grow your business.
+By maintaining some oversight of your company’s operations through financial reports and budget maintenance, you can increase its chances of success and continue doing what you set out to do in the first place; growing your business.

 Current assets

-In this asset class, you would include things that can be easily converted into cash.
-Examples of assets in this category include stock holdings, inventory, short-term investments, marketable securities, fixed deposits, the balance in your business’s checking and savings accounts, bills receivable, and prepaid expenses.
-Because this type of asset can be quickly turned into cash, it’s also often termed “liquid assets.”
+In this asset class, you would include things that can be easily converted into cash, like stock holdings, inventory, short-term investments, marketable securities, fixed deposits, the balance in your business’s checking and savings accounts, bills receivable, and prepaid expenses.
+This type of asset is also often referred to as 'liquid assets', as it can be quickly turned into cash.

 1. Cash

-Cash is the most liquid asset of an entity and thus is important for the short-term solvency of the company.
+Cash is the most liquid asset of an entity and is important for the short-term solvency of the company.
 The cash balance shown under current assets is the balance available with the business.
-This cash can be promptly used to meet its day-to-day expenses.
-It typically includes coins, currencies, funds on deposit with bank, cheques and money orders.
+This cash can be promptly used to meet its day-to-day expenses, and typically includes coins, currencies, funds on deposit with bank, cheques and money orders.

-Thus, cash appears as first item under the account head “current assets” in the balance sheet as it is the most liquid asset of the entity.
+Cash appears as first item under the account head 'current assets' in the balance sheet as it is the most liquid asset of the entity.
 This is because all the items in the current assets account category are listed in the order of liquidity of the assets.

 2. Cash Equivalents

 Cash equivalents are the result of cash invested by the companies in very short-term, interest-earning financial instruments.
-These instruments are highly liquid, secure and can be easily converted into cash usually within 90 days.
-Furthermore, these securities include treasury bills, commercial paper and money market funds.
-Also, these securities readily trade in the market and the value of such securities can also be readily determined.
+These are highly liquid, secure and can be easily converted into cash usually within 90 days, these include treasury bills, commercial paper and money market funds.
+These securities also readily trade in the market and the value of such securities can also be readily determined.

-Thus, one of the key cash management strategies entails that idle cash should not be locked up into unproductive accounts.
-Instead, surplus cash needs to be put into such marketable instruments.
+One of the key cash management strategies entails that idle cash should not be locked up into unproductive accounts, instead, surplus cash needs to be put into such marketable instruments.

 3. Stock or Inventory